 The purge of veterans from the Baltimore Ravens Super Bowl champion roster continued on Tuesday as the team announced that they had terminated the contract of All-Pro fullback Vonta Leach.

-Leach turns 32 in November and was scheduled to earn $3 million in base salary that would have become fully guaranteed had he been on the roster in Week 1.
-The Ravens signaled that they were leaning toward going younger (and therefore less expensive) at the position when they used a fourth-round pick in the 2013 draft on Harvard fullback Kyle Juszczyk, who is scheduled to earn $705,584 in 2013, of which only $300,584 is guaranteed.
+However, Leach turns 32 in November and was scheduled to earn $3 million in base salary that would have become fully guaranteed had he been on the roster in Week 1.
+The Ravens signaled that they were leaning towards going younger (and therefore less expensive) at the position when they used a fourth-round pick in the 2013 NFL draft on Harvard fullback Kyle Juszczyk, who is scheduled to earn $705,584 in 2013, of which only $300,584 is guaranteed.

 Leach saw the writing on the wall, declined a pay cut and on Monday night announced on Twitter that he was being let go.

 "Thank @ravens organization for a great two years.
 I came here and did what we set out to do and that's win the Super Bowl," wrote Leach.
 "My time here is up but what we accomplished, we will be forever linked.
 Thank the fans for accepting me and my family to Bmore. #newchapter#samegoal."